realtimeoceanographic/realtimeoceanographic.github.io/README.md

 ### About

-Real-Time Oceanographic Consulting and Instrumentation LLC provides expert insights and analyses regarding a broad range of oceanographic problems.
+Real-Time Oceanographic Consulting and Instrumentation LLC provides expert insights, analyses, and experimental design capabilities for a broad range of oceanographic problems.
 Our company specializes in:

   - Hydroacoustic monitoring and analysis
   - Acoustic source modeling